 Random read operation allows the master to access any memory location in the array.
 Prior to issuing the Slave Address Byte with the R/W bit set to one, the master must first perform a "Dummy" write operation.
-The master issues the start condition and the Slave Address Byte with the R/W bit low, receives an acknowledge, then issues Address Byte 1, receives another acknowledge, then issues Address Byte 0 containing the address of the byte to be read.
-After the device acknowledges receipt of Address Byte 0, the master issues another start condition and the Slave Address Byte with the R/W bit set to one.
+The master issues the start condition and the Slave Address Byte with the R/W bit low, receives an acknowledge, then issues the Word Address Byte 1, receives another acknowledge, then issues the Word Address Byte 0.
+After the device acknowledges receipt of the Word Address Byte 0, the master issues another start condition and the Slave Address Byte with the R/W bit set to one.
 This is followed by an acknowledge and then eight bits of data from the device.
 The master terminates the read operation by not responding with an acknowledge and then issuing a stop condition.
-Refer to figure 8 for the address, acknowledge, and data transfer sequence.
+Refer to figure 9 for the address, acknowledge, and data transfer sequence.